 Then, they bring their negative vibes home.

-This can happen to virtually anyone because rudeness can be contagious and, as Deep Patel explains in an article published in Entrepreneur, can easily spread; if you’re a victim of rudeness, you can accumulate so much negative energy, that you can become the one disrespecting other people.
+This can happen to virtually anyone because rudeness can be contagious and can easily spread; if you’re a victim of rudeness, you can accumulate so much negative energy, that you can become the one disrespecting other people.